Cluster Metrics

 pulsar_topics_countGaugeThe number of Pulsar topics of the namespace owned by this broker.

-pulsar_subscriptions_countGaugeThe number of Pulsar subscriptions of the namespace served by this broker.
+pulsar_subscriptions_countGaugeThe number of Pulsar subscriptions of the topic served by this broker.

-pulsar_producers_countGaugeThe number of active producers of the namespace connected to this broker.
+pulsar_producers_countGaugeThe number of active producers of the topic connected to this broker.

-pulsar_consumers_countGaugeThe number of active consumers of the namespace connected to this broker.
+pulsar_consumers_countGaugeThe number of active consumers of the topic connected to this broker.

 pulsar_rate_inGaugeThe total message rate of the namespace coming into this broker (message/second).